The Best Electronic Filing System For You

 Electronic filing software must do two things perfectly: capture and retrieval.
 We often get caught up in lists of minor features, getting lured away by trivial bells and whistles just to later discover that the filing software we chose does not handle these core tasks smoothly – capture and retrieval.
 So let's look more closely at how these features should work.

 Capture Scanned Documents.
 You should be able to scan digital documents directly into your electronic filing software.
-The best filing software will streamline this as much as possible.
+The best filing software will double as document scanning software to streamline this as much as possible.
 Look for automatic document separation, automatic routing, automatic file naming, and built-in optical character recognition ("OCR").

 Capture Printed Documents.
 Most electronic filing software provides a way to "print" documents directly into the system.
 This is usually done through a virtual printer that, instead of printing to paper, captures an image of the document and stores it in the filing system.
 This is fine for archival, but it doesn't let you save documents in their native format.
 In other words, you can't edit these captured documents.
 The filing software must also provide a way to easily capture Word documents or Excel spreadsheets or any other kind of Windows file in its native format.
 Leading to ...